javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 In-browser JavaScript can do everything related to webpage manipulation, interaction with the user, and the webserver.

-For instance, in-browser JavaScript is able to:
+For instance, in-browser JavaScript can:

 - Add new HTML to the page, change the existing content, modify styles.
 - React to user actions, run on mouse clicks, pointer movements, key presses.